JohnK1987/SymLink-for-MbedStudio-projects/README.md

 * Run the vbscript and follow instructions in boxes.

 This is my first VBS script and certainly not faultless but for my personal use it looks functional.

+EDIR: Mbed Studio is already do this so this script is pointless and repository will be archived.